-Time is running out - the energy sector's Generation 2050 speaks up With COP26 less than a year away, an intergenerational climate emergency
+Time is running out - the energy sector's Generation 2050 speaks up With COP26 less than a year away intergenerational climate emerge

-n the late 1990s, legendary

-General Electric CEO Jack Welch

-made 500 of his top executives

-pair up with junior, tech-savvy

-members of staff to learn how to

-use the internet.
-He secured his

-company a competitive edge and

-popularised what's now known as

-reverse mentoring.
+I n the late 1990s, legendary General Electric CEO Jack Welch made 500 of his top executives pair up with junior, tech-savvy members of staff to learn how to use the internet.
+He secured his company a competitive edge and popularised what's now known as reverse mentoring.